Not-Nik/Preprocessor/README.md

 Try it if you are familiar with C and aware that this can and probably will cause cancer somewhere in your body.

 Q: I don't quite get what my code does<br>
-A: You actually made code?
+A: You actually made code with this?
 However; most systems feature a `cpp` command that applies the C preprocessor.
-Simply type `cpp <myfile.c/cpp>` if you installed this or `cpp -Ipath/to/project/root/include <myfile.c/cpp>` This will output how your code looks like with all the macros applied.
+Simply type `cpp <myfile.c/cpp>` if you installed this project or `cpp -Ipath/to/project/root/include <myfile.c/cpp>` This will output how your code looks like with all the macros applied.
 Keep in mind that all the types are typedefs and `cpp` will **not** resolve them.